 Coming down the meat aisle, two women in their 30s were holding hands walking in front of three people in wheelchairs.
-Both woman had Down syndrome were about 5’6” and weighed about 200 pounds.
+Both woman had Down syndrome and were about 5’6” and weighed about 200 pounds.
 Another man (about 50) was holding hands with a female staff person.
-The second staff person was pushing one of the people in wheelchairs.
-They did not have any shopping cart.
+The second staff person was pushing one of the people in a wheelchair.
+They did not have any shopping carts.

 When one of the staff people saw Aaron pushing a grocery cart, she said she was surprised he had those skills and could tolerate the noise and confusion of a grocery.
 I assured her Aaron was fine and in fact, since he was in second grade, grocery shopping was part of his functional curriculum (click here).